Table of Contents

 Serving voters who are blind or have low vision

-- Don’t touch, pet or distract an assistive animal.
+- Don’t touch, pet or distract a service animal.

-- Greet the person by telling them who and where you are.
+- Greet the person by telling them who and where you are (in proximity to them).

 - Provide a guiding device such as a ruler or card for signing forms.